4ciemg/IEM-EQ-Guide/How to EQ/Before getting started.md

 - (\*\*\*\*): Complex, requires all the above, listening training, and a good loudspeaker setup.
 Anything from here on out should be taken with a huge grain of salt
 - (\*\*\*\*\*): Too complex for the end user
 !!!

+**The guide requires effort.
+Do not expect a simple recipe-like format that will yield an immediate and easy improvement to sound quality.**